-4. As a connection is made, check the Link LED on the switch corresponding to the port to be sure that the connection is valid.
+As a connection is made, check the Link LED on the switch corresponding to the port to be sure that the connection is valid.

-The 1000BASE-SX, 1000BASE-LX and 1000BASE-LH fiber optic ports operate at 1 Gbps full duplex, with auto-negotiation of flow control.
-The maximum length for fiber optic cable operating at Gigabit speed will depend on the fiber type as listed under "1000 Mbps Gigabit Ethernet Collision Domain" on page 4-5.
+100BASE-FX fiber optic ports operate a 100 Mbps full duplex.
+1000BASE-SX, 1000BASE-LX and 1000BASE-LH fiber optic ports operate at 1 Gbps full duplex.
+All of these SFP modules also support auto-negotiation of flow control.
+The maximum length for fiber optic cable depends on the fiber type as listed under "100 Mbps Fast Ethernet Collision Domain" on page 4-5 and "1000 Mbps Gigabit Ethernet Collision Domain" on page 4-4.